 The secret to this recipe is to find the freshest and highest quality ingredients possible.

-I’m still in awe with the food I tasted while in Italy on my most recent trip.
-In fact, every single time I’ve had the honor of visiting this country I’m blown away by the food, and not complicated dishes with specialty ingredients.
+I’m still in awe with the food I taste when in Italy.
+In fact, every single time I’ve had the honor of visiting this country I’m blown away by the food.
+I’m not talking about complicated dishes with specialty ingredients.
 It’s things like the comfort and simplicity of the risottos in Northern Italy, the freshness of the seafood in Sicily, the purity of Prosciutto di San Daniele from the Northeast.
 It’s the everyday simple foods that stay in my mind for days, and even years after a visit.

 I know I know, this tuna isn’t even from Italy (it’s from Spain), but it did come highly recommended by the woman at the specialty store I purchased it from.
 Plus it had a cute old barefoot fisherman smoking a pipe on the can.
 He looks happy.

 The extra virgin olive oil you use also must be the very best quality.
 Remember, the fewer ingredients you use in a recipe, the more important it is to have each one of the best quality you can get your hands on.
 I used Oregon Olive Mill’s Frantoio since I’m loving the way it’s tasting right now (it has a great spicy finish that’s fantastic on these toasts!).
-I also topped the toasts with a pinch of Maldon Sea Salt from The Meadow located here in town (and also in Manhattan).
-It’s those final touches you just can’t skimp on!!
+Another variety of olive oil that works great is arbequina.
+It’s fresh, and fruity brightening up the dish.

 I’m not gonna lie, our experiment was pretty darn awesome!
 The bread wasn’t quite the consistency as the chewy inside and crusty outside of the Frise from Puglia, but it did the trick.
 Don’t be shy with the olive oil, pour it on proudly!